 A similar concern arose in the early 2000s from Grand Island commuters concerning the tolled Niagara River spans of Interstate 190.
 These residents were somewhat successful in their complaints in that they were granted special commuter rates for returning to the island via the Grand Island bridges.1

-Efforts to remove the two Buffalo toll plazas were successful.
-Tolls along Interstate 190 in Buffalo ceased to exist on October 30, 2006 by order of the New York Thruway Authority.3
+Efforts to remove the two Buffalo toll plazas were also successful.
+Tolls along Interstate 190 in Buffalo ceased on October 30, 2006 by order of the New York Thruway Authority.3

 Perspective from Interstate 190 south

-Interstate 190 sees its last mainline off-ramp to South Ogden Street before ending at Interstate 90/New York Thruway.
-The freeway maintains three lanes through until the terminus.
+The last mainline off-ramp from I-190 connects with South Ogden Street.
+The southbound freeway maintains three lanes to Interstate 90 (New York Thruway).
 Photo taken by Chris Elbert (07/06).

-Southbound Interstate 190/Niagara Section of the New York State Thruway comes to an end.
-The guide signage includes the division of New York Thruway exit numbers, similarly to the eastern terminus of Interstate 290 five miles to the north.
-The Thruway however, is free between Interstate 290/Exit 50 and U.S. 219/Exit 55 to the south.
+The Niagara Section of the New York State Thruway comes to an end.
+Although still a part of the Thruway mainline, I-90 through Buffalo is toll free between Interstate 290 (Exit 50) and U.S. 219 (Exit 55) to the south.
 Photo taken by Chris Elbert (07/06).

 Perspective from Interstate 90 west

-A diagrammatic sign is posted on Interstate 90/New York Thruway west for the junction with Interstate 190/Niagara Section of the New York Thruway.
-Interstate 190 branches to the west, serving downtown Buffalo and traffic to the Rainbow Bridge into Fort Erie, Ontario.
+Interstate 190 branches west from I-90 in a half mile to Downtown Buffalo and the Rainbow Bridge into Fort Erie, Ontario.
 Photo taken by Jeff Morrison (07/01/07).

-Westbound Interstate 90/New York Thruway reaches Exit 51, Junction Interstate 190/Niagara Section of the New York Thruway.
-The left three lanes of the Thruway continue west toward Erie, Pennsylvania, and Cleveland, Ohio.
-The exit to Interstate 190 is one lane.
+Westbound Interstate 90 (New York Thruway) reaches Exit 51, Interstate 190 (Niagara Section of the New York Thruway).
+The westbound Thruway continues with three lanes toward toward Erie, Pennsylvania, and Cleveland, Ohio.
 Photo taken by Jeff Morrison (07/01/07).

 Perspective from Interstate 90 east